OnroerendErfgoed/atramhasis/docs/source/demo.rst

 We'll use `Heroku <https://www.heroku.com/>`_, since this provider allows for a free Python instance (dyno) with a limited Postgresql database.

-Create an account on Heroku and make sure you have Hertoku Toolbelt installed.
+Create an account on Heroku and make sure you have Heroku Toolbelt installed.
 Prepare your local Heroku `setup <https://devcenter.heroku.com/articles/getting-started-with-python#set-up>`_

 .. note::